 He further knows that he is not the healer, but only a channel for the true Healer, Who moves as one within both healer and patient.
 The healer thus acts not on his own initiative but responds to a higher Authority.
 He is not in charge of the process and does not decide on the treatment.
 Yet because he knows that he is not the healer, he never doubts the omnipotence of the Power in him, and never obsesses over his own inadequacies, which are completely irrelevant.

 The Course-based healer may use his hands, words, gestures, and may feel energy moving around, yet he knows that these are not what heals.
 What heals is simply his own true perception of the patient as forgiven, guiltless, healed and whole.
 He realizes that there is no way to give this perception without truly possessing it in his own mind first.
 And so he primarily attends to his one responsibility: to accept true perception for himself.
 True perception is joyous, and so he heals not by feeling the burden of the situation, but by being happy and carefree.
 He realizes that by giving he is not sacrificing, only gaining.
-And so he does not need to be paid as recompense for a loss he incurred, for by healing he was only filled.
+And so he does not require payment as recompense for a loss he incurred, for by healing he was only filled.

 The source and the future of Course-based healing